 4.27 We have decided that Openreach should recover the costs of network adjustments over all users of the physical infrastructure.
 Below, we explain why we consider that this particular approach to cost recovery is necessary to promote network competition, and therefore realise the significant benefits resulting from other telecoms providers deploying ultrafast networks at scale.
 In summary, we consider that this approach will be most effective in removing the current advantage BT has and thereby achieving a more level playing field, and therefore ensure that investors have confidence that they can access BT's physical infrastructure on a comparable basis to BT.
-We also explain why this approach most not be willing to incur them in the first place.
-Moreover, if a competing telecoms provider is unable to recover the sunk costs of an investment in one area, investors may be less likely to support further investment in competing networks in other areas.
+We also explain why this approach most effectively supports our aim to promote network competition by reducing the barriers to competitive network investment.